mkdinwid/PCC/README.md

 The Partial Correlation Calculator (PCC) is a web application for computing partial correlation coefficients.
 The PCC aims to serve researchers in laboratory settings, where popular analytic software does not support partial correlation coefficient computation.
-The application offers support for user dataset upload, variable selection, adjustment of analysis parameters, and result exportation.
+The application offers support for user data set upload, variable selection, adjustment of analysis parameters, and result exportation.
 PCC is coded in R using [Shiny](https://shiny.rstudio.com/).

 Partial correlation coefficients are computed to determine the magnitude of a relationship between two variables, adjusting for the effect of extraneous variables.